Where it all began….

 Today, the roads are brimming full with athletes – shoulder to shoulder at the start – as they pit for top honours.
 We now have, in addition to the Full and Half, a hugely popular Fun Run, ideal for families and people starting their running programme!

 Over the years, our main sponsor Kilimanjaro Premium Lager, together with other sponsors have helped us turn this tiny event into a monster – the sponsors have to claim a large part of the credit for this success.
 The race serves to test Tanzania’s upcoming top athletes, with world-class times being posted by these talented runners – as well as getting close to 12,000 runners over various distances, enjoying the morning out.

 As well as being a great breeding ground for the local talent, the event draws quality runners from neighbouring countries, and from around the world – with up to 45 nationalities attending the event.
 Apart from the ‘sports ‘ element, the event has a big pay off in the region, with sponsors building their CSR around the event, and the economic benefits to the country and the region are huge.
 There is also a change of lifestyle across the country, with many more people taking up running, to keep healthy and socialise.
 Every true Tanzanian wants to participate in the “ Kili “ as it is known, and the medals are worn with pride from Tunduma to Taveta…

-Join us this year, to celebrate our 20th Anniversary of the Kilimanjaro Premium Lager Marathon – we have plenty of exciting plans for the lead up to the event, and race day – follow us on social media, we love to hear your comments and discuss the event with you.
+Join us next year, to celebrate the Kilimanjaro Premium Lager Marathon – we have plenty of exciting plans for the lead up to the event, and race day – follow us on social media, we love to hear your comments and discuss the event with you.